ndeet/php-ln-lnd-rest/docs/Api/LightningApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **listInvoices**
-> \Lnd\Rest\Model\LnrpcListInvoiceResponse listInvoices($pendingOnly)
+> \Lnd\Rest\Model\LnrpcListInvoiceResponse listInvoices($pendingOnly, $indexOffset, $numMaxInvoices, $reversed)

 * lncli: `listinvoices` ListInvoices returns a list of all the invoices currently stored within the database.
 Any active debug invoices are ignored.
+It has full support for paginated responses, allowing users to query for specific invoices through their add_index.
+This can be done by using either the first_index_offset or last_index_offset fields included in the response as the index_offset of the next request.
+The reversed flag is set by default in order to paginate backwards.
+If you wish to paginate forwards, you must explicitly set the flag to false.
+If none of the parameters are specified, then the last 100 invoices will be returned.

 ### Example
 ```php